Dog Licking your Face and what it means

 Allergies to Foods

 It can be challenging to determine what is causing your dog to lick itself constantly; however, there are a few things to consider.
 It may be that your pet has food allergies or suffers from something else, like ear or skin infections.
-You should schedule an appointment with your veterinarian at the same time you try a prescription diet for allergies if this is the issue. as the food trial.
+If this is the same as the food trial, you should schedule an appointment with your veterinarian while trying a prescription diet for allergies.

 Pain